 Patients with diabetes should not use gingko without first checking with a physician.

-As with any medication, care is needed to prevent interactions with other drugs, to avoid adverse effects, and so on.
-Even ibuprofen in combination with Gingko can increase the risk of internal bleeding.
+As with any medication, care is needed to prevent interactions with other drugs and other risks.
+Even ibuprofen combined with Gingko can increase the risk of internal bleeding.

 Patients with blood circulation disorders or individuals on anticoagulants, such as aspirin, are at risk of experiencing undesirable effects after taking ginkgo.